max-andrade/SolarDashboardV2/readme.md

 ## Repository overview

-This repo demonstrates an end‑to‑end energy data pipeline using n8n workflows, a Fronius inverter/datamanager, and a Next.js dashboard.
+This repo demonstrates an end-to-end energy data pipeline using n8n workflows, a Fronius inverter/datamanager, and a Next.js dashboard.
 It includes containerization assets for Azure Container Instances, automation workflows, a web UI, and sample data/fixtures.

 ### Folder map
 - `Containers/`: Docker setup used to run the n8n workflow stack in Azure Container Instances.